 1) read and hand write basic Russian words;

-2) demonstrate, in 4 skills, a familiarity with basic Russian vocabulary equivalent to lower A2 level on the CEFR;
+2) demonstrate a familiarity with basic Russian vocabulary equivalent to an elementary level;

-4) express and exchange information, in speaking and writing, in areas of immediate need or on familiar topics;
+4) express and exchange information in the target language in areas of immediate need or on familiar topics;

 5) demonstrate a knowledge and understanding of the life and culture of the target language country within the context of the area of study.